dmytri/garden-lib-artifacts/README.md

 ### Why
-You have some assets built in one module you would like to make availale to one or more pods, such as libraries, fixtures, utilties, protocol buffers, etc.
+You have some assets built in one module you would like to make availale to one or more other modules, such as libraries, fixtures, utilties, protocol buffers, etc.

 ### How
-Use a garden task to retrieve the artifacts, the a task in an exec mdule to copy them into it's ony build directory, which can then be accessed byway of build dependencies in any module that want these assets.
+Use a garden task to retrieve the artifacts from the container, thne a task in an exec mdule to copy them into it's own build directory which can then be accessed byway of build dependencies in any module that needs these assets.

 ### Steps
 1. Create a container module to build the assets
+1. Create a tast to retrieve the artifacts
 1. Create an exec module with a task to copy the assets into it's build directory
-1. Create a container module that copies the assets using build dependencies
+1. Create a container module that includes the assets as build dependencies
 1. Create an `update-lib` custom command to make it easy for devs to run the task
 1. Create a workflow that runs the task and deploys for CI